TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

-# SnappyData GemFire Connector
+# TIBCO ComputeDB GemFire Connector

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>
+<ent>This feature is available only in the TIBCO ComputeDB™ - Enterprise Edition. </br></ent>

 ## Overview
-The SnappyData GemFire Connector allows SnappyData/Spark programs to read from data regions as well as write into data regions within GemFire clusters.
-You can connect the applications to one or more GemFire clusters, expose GemFire regions as SnappyData tables/Spark DataFrames, run complex SQL queries on data stored in GemFire and save SnappyData tables onto GemFire regions.
+The TIBCO ComputeDB GemFire Connector allows TIBCO ComputeDB/Spark programs to read from data regions as well as write into data regions within GemFire clusters.
+You can connect the applications to one or more GemFire clusters, expose GemFire regions as TIBCO ComputeDB tables/Spark DataFrames, run complex SQL queries on data stored in GemFire and save TIBCO ComputeDB tables onto GemFire regions.
 The connector is designed to execute in a highly parallelized manner targeting GemFire partitioned datasets (buckets) for the highest possible performance.

-By exposing GemFire regions as Spark DataFrames, applications can benefit from the analytic features in SnappyData such as, flexible data transformations, analytics and moving data from/into almost all modern data stores.
+By exposing GemFire regions as Spark DataFrames, applications can benefit from the analytic features in TIBCO ComputeDB such as, flexible data transformations, analytics and moving data from/into almost all modern data stores.

 ### Features

- - Expose GemFire regions as SnappyData external tables
+ - Expose GemFire regions as TIBCO ComputeDB external tables

- - Run SQL queries on GemFire regions from SnappyData
+ - Run SQL queries on GemFire regions from TIBCO ComputeDB

- - Support joins on GemFire regions from SnappyData
+ - Support joins on GemFire regions from TIBCO ComputeDB

- - Save SnappyData tables/DataFrames to GemFire
+ - Save TIBCO ComputeDB tables/DataFrames to GemFire

  - Support for POJOs as well as native support for GemFire PDX